andrewbrown31/SCW-analysis/README.md

 # Calculating SCW diagnostics
 This is a clean branch containing the minimum amount of code needed to compute a suite of convective diagnostics, as used by Brown and Dowdy (2021).
 This code relies heavily on [wrf-python](https://wrf-python.readthedocs.io/en/latest/), [SkewT](https://github.com/tjlang/SkewT), and [metpy](https://unidata.github.io/MetPy/latest/index.html).

-Below shows how to set up the python environment, and how to run an example computation on ERA5 data (either on Gadi or by downloading some ERA5 data from the ECMWF CDS).
+Below shows how to set up the python environment, and how to run an example computation on ERA5 data.

 ## Installation
 The recommended installation is to use conda.
 However, we also need to compile wrf-python from source, as we will make some changes to the source code.
 This requires a fortran compiler.